aysedeniz09/aysedeniz09.github.io/CV.markdown

 ### Book Chapters

+1. Mustaffa, M., & **Lokmanoglu, A. D.** (forthcoming, `2024`).
+Networks Approach: Trolls and Bots in Malaysia.
+In S. L. Connaughton & S. Pukallus (Eds.), *Routledge Handbook of Conflict and Peacebuilding*.
+Routledge/Taylor & Francis Group.

-1. **Lokmanoglu, A.** (forthcoming, `2023`).
+1. **Lokmanoglu, A.** (forthcoming, `2024`).
 Performative State building in the Digital World – ISIS and Monetary Economics.
 In C. Voyvodic & N. Stremlau (Eds.), *Technology and Governance: Exploring Law and Innovation in the Absence of State Governance*.
-Routledge.
+Routledge/Taylor & Francis Group.

-2. **Lokmanoglu, A.**, & Phelan, A. (forthcoming, `2023`).
+2. **Lokmanoglu, A.**, & Phelan, A. (forthcoming, `2024`).
 Monetary Economics, Illicit Economies and Legitimation: The Case of ISIS.
 In S. Maher & J. Cook (Eds.), *Islamist approaches to governance*.
 Hurst Publishers & Oxford University Press.

 3. Pruden, M., **Lokmanoglu, A.**, Peterscheck, A., & Veilleux-Lepage, Y. `(2022)`.
 Birds of a feather: A comparative analysis of white supremacist and violent male supremacist discourses.
 In B. Perry, J. Gruenwald, & R. Scrivens (Eds.), *Far-right Extremism in North America*.
 Palgrave.